sndr157/CD-/README.md

 In essence, this project served not only as an exploration of how to fuse diverse technological components into a functional CI/CD pipeline but also offered invaluable insights into the complexities of managing a VPS-based project environment with tools such as DigitalOcean and GitHub Actions.

+# 🎯 Issues & Solutions: Implementing a CI/CD Pipeline with GitHub Actions on DigitalOcean

+## 1️⃣ Issue: SSH Login to DigitalOcean Droplet

+### 🔐 Solution:

+Implementing the SSH login to our DigitalOcean droplet without the need for a password posed a significant challenge.
+We leveraged GitHub Secrets to securely store our SSH private key, eliminating the need for password-based authentication.
+A Medium tutorial was utilized to guide us through the process of registering the SSH keys with the Droplet.

+### 🔧 Components:

+   - 🔑 GitHub Secrets : Provided a secure storage for our SSH private key.
+   - 📒 Medium Tutorial: Offered comprehensive step-by-step instructions for configuring the SSH login.
+   - 🌊 DigitalOcean Droplet: Served as our VPS where we configured the SSH login.

+## 2️⃣ Issue: Configuration and Extension of .yaml File

+### 🔐 Solution:

+Our second challenge was to extend our .yaml file.
+Initially, its sole function was running tests, so we extended it to include a 'deploy' module.
+This change ensured deployments were triggered only after successful test runs, thereby maintaining the system's stability.

+### 🔧 Components:

+   - 📑 .yaml File: The document used by GitHub Actions to determine our workflow.
+   - ⚡ GitHub Actions: The CI/CD tool we leveraged to automate our deployment pipeline.
+   - 🔍 Testing Suite: Executed before the deploy module to ensure the code works as intended before deployment.

+## 3️⃣ Issue: Automatic Code Pull from GitHub

+### 🔐 Solution:

+The third issue, revolved around keeping our Droplet updated with the latest code changes from our GitHub repo.
+To ensure automatic code pulls, we added the droplet's public key to the GitHub's SSH keys.
+This allowed for automatic code pulls each time a new commit was pushed to our repo.

+### 🔧 Components:

+   - 📚 GitHub Repo: The repository that houses our Flask app's codebase.
+   - 🖥️ Bash Script: Run on our Droplet, this script pulls the latest GitHub code updates and restarts the Flask service.
+   - 🔐 Server's Public Key: Authenticated our Droplet with GitHub, allowing for automatic code pulls.

 I registered the following 3 secrets:
 ![](/Images/secrets.png?raw=true)